rasika2012/openchoreo/samples/deploying-applications/use-prebuilt-image/react-spa-webapp/README.md

     ```bash
     kubectl port-forward svc/envoy-choreo-system-gateway-external-<hash> -n choreo-system 4430:443
     ```

-2. Add the following entry to your `/etc/hosts` file.

-    ```bash
-    echo "127.0.0.1 react-starter-image-development.choreo.localhost" | sudo tee -a /etc/hosts
-    ```

-3. Access the web application from your browser using the following URL.
+2. Access the web application from your browser using the following URL.
     - https://react-starter-image-development.choreo.localhost:4430